hkc5/gtv/REVIEW_SUBMISSION.md

 - **4% memory optimization** for **200M+ devices**
 - **Over 1% of world's population** runs my code

-**From Evidence OC3-2 (PrimeVideoLLMAgent):**
+**From Evidence OC3-2 (Automated Oncall Investigation Platform):**

-- Built LLM agent platform for real-time analysis of **10M+ operational metrics**
+- Built automated platform for operational metrics analysis, **saving hundreds of engineering hours** on incident diagnosis
 - **Won "Most Innovative Award"** at Amazon's London-wide hackathon
 - Platform now **used in production** for internal ticket resolution
-- Supervised Imperial College intern who received return offer
+- Supervised Imperial College intern who received return offer based on extending this work

 Affecting **200 million devices** and **100 million customers** at one of the world's largest technology companies IS extraordinary commercial impact.
+Due to Amazon's confidentiality requirements, I cannot disclose specific revenue figures, but performance improvements of this magnitude (20% UI speed, 4% memory) for 200M+ devices generate **significant commercial value** - this is precisely why FAANG companies invest heavily in performance engineering.

 The assessor appears to have confused "extraordinary" with "founding a company" rather than recognizing that optimizing systems at this scale demonstrates significant technical contribution.

 The Tech Nation guide for OC3 states: _"Having led in the development of high-impact digital products or services"_ and _"Having worked as a key engineer in the core product of a start-up, showing evidence as to how you have contributed to its success."_